golang/website/_content/doc/telemetry.md

 Go telemetry is a way for Go toolchain programs to collect data about their performance and usage.
-Here "Go toolchain" means developer tools maintained by the Go team, including the `go` command and supplemental tools such as the Go language server `gopls` or Go security tool `govulncheck`.
-Go telemetry is only intended for use in programs maintained by the Go team.
+Here "Go toolchain" means developer tools maintained by the Go team, including the `go` command and supplemental tools such as the Go language server [`gopls`] or Go security tool [`govulncheck`].
+Go telemetry is only intended for use in programs maintained by the Go team and their selected dependencies like [Delve].

 By default, telemetry data is kept only on the local computer, but users may opt in to uploading an approved subset of telemetry data to [telemetry.go.dev].